-This is the second edition of the Council's Gaelic Language Plan and it demonstrates our commitment to maintain the progress made in recent years and to increase momentum in line with aims of the National Gaelic Language Plan.
+This is the Council's second Gaelic Language Plan and it demonstrates our commitment to maintain the progress made in recent years and to increase momentum in line with aims of the National Gaelic Plan.

-Significant progress has been made in raising awareness of Gaelic and increasing the visibility of the language in the city, and this edition of the Plan aims to further increase the use and learning of Gaelic and to further promote a positive image of Gaelic in Dundee.
+Significant progress has been made in raising awareness of Gaelic and increasing the visibility of the language in the city, and this Plan aims to further increase the use and learning of Gaelic and to further promote a positive image of Gaelic in Dundee.